elohimdzangare/Hand-Gesture-Controlled-Robot/README.md

 A robot controlled by hand gestures using an MPU6050 accelerometer/gyroscope mounted on a glove.
 Tilting your hand in different directions sends movement commands wirelessly to the robot via ESP-NOW.

-Built as a second year Electrical and Computer Engineering project.

 <img width="2000" height="1500" alt="robot_image" src="hand_controlled_robot.jpg" />

 ## How It Works